jncraton/rust-mvb/readme.md

 ### Q. This is written in rust, so it must be very fast, right?

 Nope.
-This is actually quite slow.
+This currently runs at about 50 requests/sec on my machine.
 While rust as a language certainly has the potential to be fast, I've made no attempt to make this spectacularly quick.
-It serves static content, so I'm counting on a web server in front of this caching the hot pages.
+It serves mostly static content, so I'm counting on a web server in front of this caching the hot pages.